-- If the Sub-Grantee is unable to sign the agreement within six (6) months, the submittal of a time extension request is required.
+- If the Sub-Grantee is unable to sign the agreement within the prescribed amount of time, the submittal of a time extension request is required.
 In order to be approved, a written request shall explain the reason the extension is necessary and provide a proposed timeline, stating when the signed agreement will be submitted to the COUNTY.
-Approval of the extension request will be at the discretion of the COUNTY grant manager. - If the Sub-Grantee fails to submit the signed Sub-Grantee Agreement or an acceptable extension request within six (6) months, County staff may recommend that the NCRP Policy Review Panel (PRP) withdraw the project funding offer and initiate the process of reallocating the funds to a different project, per the NCRP Policy, Project Funding Reallocation Process.
+Approval of the extension request will be at the discretion of the COUNTY grant manager. - If the Sub-Grantee fails to submit the signed Sub-Grantee Agreement or an acceptable extension request within the prescribed amount of time, COUNTY staff may recommend that the NCRP Leadership Council (LC) withdraw the project funding offer and initiate the process of reallocating the funds to a different project, per the NCRP Policy, Project Funding Reallocation Process.